-When you research freelance writing for beginners all sorts of tips and tricks pop up.
+When you research freelancing for beginners all sorts of tips and tricks pop up.

 It’s a bit overwhelming, I know.